TEFLX/Weather_forecast-minor-project-/README.md

 ## Contributing

 Contributions to this project are welcome.
 If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.
+Please follow the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md) to contribute to this project.

 ## License

 This project is licensed under the [MIT License](LICENSE).

 ## Image
 ![Capture2](https://github.com/TEFLX03/Weather_forecast-minor-project-/assets/164298793/42578c96-7fd8-4a62-8f5f-1910391d950e)